microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Get-OnPremisesDataGatewayInstaller.md

 # Get-OnPremisesDataGatewayInstaller

 ## SYNOPSIS
-Get users authorized to create gateways on the tenant.
+Get users authorized to create gateways on the tenant

 ## SYNTAX